Measuring developer productivity via humans

 1. Attitudinal metrics capture subjective feelings, opinions, or attitudes toward a specific subject.
 An example of an attitudinal measure would be the numeric value captured in response to the question: “How satisfied are you with your IDE, on a scale of 1-10?”.

-2. Behavioral metrics capture objective facts or events pertaining to an individuals’ work experiences.
+2. Behavioral metrics capture objective facts or events pertaining to an individual’s work experiences.
 An example of a behavioral measure would be the quantity captured in response to the question: “How long does it take for you to deploy a change to production?”

 We’ve found that most tech practitioners overlook behavioral measures when thinking about qualitative metrics.
-This occurs despite the prevalence of qualitative behavioral measures in software research, such as the Google’s DORA program mentioned earlier.
+This occurs despite the prevalence of qualitative behavioral measures in software research, such as Google’s DORA program mentioned earlier.

 DORA publishes annual benchmarks for metrics such as lead time for changes, deployment frequency, and change failure rate.
-Unbeknownst to many, DORA’s benchmarks are captured using qualitative methods with the survey items shown below.
+Unbeknownst to many, DORA’s benchmarks are captured using qualitative methods with the survey items below.

 We’ve found that the ability to collect attitudinal and behavioral data at the same time is a powerful benefit of qualitative measurement.